Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Convergence Analysis

 Now consider two notable specializations of \Cref{thm:sgd-M-lip}.
 First, in the \emph{interpolated} regime, where every sample can be fitted exactly, we choose the lower bounds $\ell_i^*=f_i^*$.
 The variance term then disappears and we obtain an exact convergence rate. \begin{corollary}[Interpolation] Under interpolation with $\ell_i^*=f_i^*$,

 \end{corollary} When $M=0$ this reproduces the step size and rate of \citet{loizou2021stochastic}, as seen in \Cref{sec:theoretical_benefit}, thus recovering earlier results as a special case of the safeguarded framework.
-Next, we concentrate on the deterministic or full batch regime. \begin{corollary}[Deterministic SSM] In the deterministic regime, we have $\s^2=0$, so \Cref{thm:sgd-M-lip} suggests
+Next, we concentrate on the deterministic or full batch regime. \begin{corollary}[Deterministic SSM] In the deterministic regime ($i=[n]$), assume $\ell^*=f^*$.
+Then $\s^2=0$, so \Cref{thm:sgd-M-lip} suggests

-\end{corollary} There is a plethora of Polyak step size analyses in the determinstic regime assuming non-smoothness.
+\end{corollary} There is a plethora of Polyak step size analyses in the deterministic regime assuming non-smoothness.
 Polyak’s seminal work in \citet{polyak1964some} on deterministic subgradient descent with the Polyak step size already established an $\mathcal{O}(G\|x^0-x^*\|/\sqrt{T})$ bound for nonsmooth convex objectives.
 Subsequent studies strengthened the guarantees under additional structure: \citet{davis2018subgradient} proved \emph{linear} convergence for the same step size when the objective is weakly convex and sharp, while \citet{hazan2019revisiting} obtained an $\mathcal{O}(1/T)$ rate for strongly convex, Lipschitz functions.